ezsystems/commerce-documentation/docs/guide/delegate_function.md

     silversolutions_undelegate:
      path: /undelegate
         defaults: { _controller: SilversolutionsEshopBundle:DelegateCustomer:undelegate }
     ```

-### Delegate and undelegate Logic
+### Delegation logic

-We offer just an input field, where user can enter a customer number directly and then directly call the delegate function.
+When a user enters a customer number in the **Delegate** screen, the delegate function is called directly.

-If no user is found with this customer number, an error message is display.
+If no user is found with provided customer number, an error message is displayed.

-If the delegate is successful we display the new user data.
-In the top right corner in the header we see a new customer number.
+If the delegation is successful, new user data is displayed.
+In the top right corner in the header you can see the new customer number.

-Function "Undelegate" is also offer in the shop functions, so the user can return to his own profile.
+The user can return to their own profile by clicking the **Undelegate** button.

 Delegate:

 ![](img/delegate.png)

-Delegate successful
+Successful delegation:

 ![](img/delegate_successful.png)